TJaniF/airflow-kafka-quickstart/README.md

     ![Fork repo and create a codespaces project](src/fork_and_codespaces.png)

 3. After creating the codespaces project the Astro CLI will automatically start up all necessary Airflow components as well as the local Kafka cluster, using the instructions in the `docker-compose.override.yml`.
 This can take a few minutes.
 4. Once the Airflow project has started access the Airflow UI by clicking on the **Ports** tab and opening the forward URL for port 8080.
+You can log in using `admin` as the username and `admin` as the password.

     ![Open Airflow UI URL Codespaces](src/open_airflow_ui_codespaces.png)